ndaversa/hubot-jira-bot/README.md

 * You are mentioned in a ticket in either the description or in a comment
 * You are assigned to a ticket
+* The following notifications apply if you are assigned to the ticket:
+    * A new comment is left on the ticket
-* The following mentions only apply if you are watching the ticket in
+* The following notifications apply if you are watching the ticket in
   question:
     * Work begins on the ticket (enters the In Progress state or similar)
     * The ticket is closed